calliope-project/calliope/doc/user/components.rst

 Costs are modeled in Calliope via *cost classes*.
 By default, only one classes is defined: ``monetary``.

-Technologies can define costs for components (installed capacity) and for operation & maintenance, for any cost class.
+Technologies can define costs for components (installed capacity), for operation & maintenance, and for export for any cost class. costs can be given as negative, to define a revenue source.

 The primary cost class, ``monetary``, is used to calculate levelized costs and by default enters into the objective function.
 Therefore each technology should define at least one type of ``monetary`` cost, as it would be considered free otherwise.
 By default, any cost not specified is assumed to be zero.